open-ephys/next-gen-system/specification.md

 mirrors the API

-### I2C EEProm interface
+### I2C EEPROM interface

-Each daughter device must contain an EEprom on the i2c bus of the VHDCI port that identifies the daughter device to the system.
+Each daughter device must contain an EEPROM on the i2c bus of the VHDCI port that identifies the daughter device to the system.
 The device is identified by a simple device id that is specified by an enum in the open instruments API.
 New device types will be appended to this enum later.

 The device type fullfils two roles: